Foolad F.C.: Return to First Division and Jalali years (2007–2012)

 Foolad start the 2007–08 season at Azadegan League and won the playoff spot despite their strong leadership until the last weeks.
 In the playoff, they drew with Payam Mashhad in a two-leg matches and missed the promotion via away goal.
 A few weeks later they bought the right to play in Persian Gulf Cup from Sepahan Novin and promoted to IPL.
 Then Majid Jalali was announced as the club's head coach with signing a three years contract where they had an average season with ending the season in the 7th place.

 On September 1, 2009, Seifollah Dehkordi was elected as the club's president after previous president Masoud Rezaeian resigned from his position.
-At that time, Dehkordi was Foolad's vice president and Ahvaz's Football Association president.
 After the election of Dehkordi, Majid Jalali left the club despite good results.
 Luka Bonačić was named as Jalali's successor but he could not please the club as he was not able to win a single match in first eight weeks and the club decided to bring Majid Jalali back where they finished the league 10th.
 At the Jalali's final year as Foolad manager, the club ended the season at the 14th place, the worst since their promotion back to the league.

 League success under Faraki (2012–2014)

 After Jalali's contract was not renewed, Naft Tehran manager Hossein Faraki was named as the club's new head coach.
 He led Foolad to the 4th rank in his first season as the club's manager, gaining an AFC Champions League spot for the second time in the Foolad's history.
-In the 2013–14 Iran Pro League season, Faraki led the club to their second Iran Pro League title, his team finished with 57 points after defeating Gostaresh on the final match day with a goal from Mehrdad Jamaati in the 37th minute.
+In the 2013–14 Iran Pro League season, Faraki led the club to their second Iran Pro League title, his team finished with 57 points.
 They finished 2 points clear of second place Persepolis.
 Five days later, Foolad advanced to the Round of 16 of the AFC Champions League for the first time after they defeated El-Jaish of Qatar.
-Although Foolad lost to Al Sadd on away goals, they remained the only team in the competition not to lose a game.
+Foolad lost to Al Sadd on away goals.

 On 23 May 2014, Faraki resigned as the manager of the club, due to knee problems, despite two good seasons with Foolad.
-Dragan Skočić was named as his successor on the following day.
+Dragan Skočić was named as his successor.

 Reserve team

-Foolad Novin is the reserve side of Foolad, it is one of the best reserve teams in the country.
+Foolad Novin is the reserve side of Foolad.
 In 2014 they were promoted to the Azadegan League for the second time in their history.
 Foolad Yazd is not Foolad's reserve team, but is a feeder club, they also compete in the Azadegan League.